EU agrees on China solar panel duties; Beijing urges dialogue

 "Protective duties are poisonous for the solar industry," said Udo Mohrstedt, chief executive of Germany's IBC Solar.
 "These guarding measures will endanger more than 70,000 jobs in medium-sized companies in Germany alone."

-(Additional reporting by Christoph Steitz in Frankfurt and Tom Miles in Geneva, Aileen Wang in Beijing and Charlie Zhu in Hong Kong; Editing by Mike Collett-White, Nick Macfie and Neil Fullick)
+(Additional reporting by Christoph Steitz in Frankfurt and Tom Miles in Geneva and Aileen Wang in Beijing; Editing by Mike Collett-White and Nick Macfie)